Overview

 BlueLineSmartTags module loads in the Default phase but manually triggers LoadModuleChecked("GraphEditor").
 This ensures that the engine's menu systems are fully initialized before the plugin attempts to inject its custom commands.

-BlueLineLevel module loads in PostEngineInit to ensure the LevelEditor module is fully initialized before binding the Alt+S command to viewport actions.
+BlueLineLevel module loads in PostEngineInit to ensure the LevelEditor module is fully initialized before binding the Shift+Alt+X command to viewport actions.

 Troubleshooting